 I can count

-Today we offer a colored freebie: I can count!
 Many children with dyscalculia have trouble with exact counting.
 This booklet will help them.
-The children have to count the dots on the ladybug and write down the amount.
-The file is presented as a mini notebook, but if you want to, you can also cut […]
+The children will count the dots on the ladybug and write the amount.
+The file is presented as a mini notebook, but you can also cut out and laminate the cards.
+It might be a good idea to give these booklets as homework.

 Spirals – Tracing and Recognizing